Hot fountain pen

-The hot fountain pen, or red-hot fountain pen, is a small keyless single-reed woodwind instrument similar to a xaphoon, popularised in the 1920s and 30s by jazz saxophonist Adrian Rollini.
-It was first introduced in jazz band The California Ramblers by saxophonist Jimmy Dorsey in the mid-1920s, where Rollini, a fellow band member, encountered and adopted it.
-Rollini, who introduced several other instruments to jazz including the bass saxophone, couesnophone ("goofus") and vibraphone, named it from his friendship with Neil Waterman, a musician from the wealthy New York family that owned the Waterman Pen Company.
+The hot fountain pen, or red-hot fountain pen, is a small keyless single-reed woodwind instrument similar to a xaphoon, popularised in the 1920s and 30s by the jazz saxophonist Adrian Rollini.
+It was first introduced by the saxophonist Jimmy Dorsey in his jazz band The California Ramblers in the mid-1920s, where Rollini, a fellow band member, encountered and adopted it.
+Rollini, who introduced several other instruments to jazz including the bass saxophone, couesnophone ("goofus"), and vibraphone, named it from his friendship with Neil Waterman, a musician from the wealthy New York family that owned the Waterman Pen Company.

 The instrument Rollini performed on was pitched in E♭ and about 27 centimetres (10½ inches) in length.
-He made at least two models for sale, in original E♭ and a larger model in C. These were made in ebonite by London instrument manufacturer Keith, Prowse & Co. and first advertised c.
-1928 in British Melody Maker magazine.
+He made at least two models for sale, in original E♭ and a slightly larger model in C. These were made in ebonite by the London instrument manufacturer Keith, Prowse & Co. and first advertised c.
+1928 in Melody Maker, a British weekly music magazine.

-Only a small number of instruments were made up until the mid-20th century, featuring mainly on recordings by Rollini and jazz violinist Joe Venuti.
-Its only other significant proponent was English musician Laurie Payne.
-In museums, one instrument survives in the Bate Collection of Musical Instruments, Oxford.
+Only a small number of instruments were made up until the mid-20th century, featuring mainly on recordings by Rollini and the jazz violinist Joe Venuti.
+Its only other significant proponent was the English musician Laurie Payne.
+In museums, one instrument survives in the Bate Collection of Musical Instruments at the University of Oxford.